-D.19 All students, full-time and part-time, receive outline information about their programme when they enrol, either in paper format or electronically.
+- D.19 All students, full-time and part-time, receive outline information about their programme when they enrol, either in paper format or electronically.
 This allows them to verify that the programme is equivalent to others offered in the university.
-The information made available
+The information made available to the student includes the title, aims, learning outcomes, any pre- or co-requisites, indicative content, assessment activities and core learning resources. - D.20 Additionally, contact details for the module lecturer, assessment timetable and dates and any attendance requirements for the student are given.

-Academic Standards and Quality Regulations 2020-21 Equivalence policy
+Academic Standards and Quality Regulations 2022-23 Equivalence policy